ahadb/content-management-systems/README.md

 ---

 ## Contributions
 There are many content management systems that I haven't mentioned and aim to do further organize this repo in the next couple of weeks.
-Contributions are more than welcome, send me a pull request and help grow this list!
+Contributions, comments and suggestions are more than welcome; send me a pull request and help grow this list!